By: Adam Luecking, CEO, Clear Impact

 In my upcoming book, Social Sector Hero, I discuss eight strategies that government and philanthropic funders can use to improve their performance and invest for impact.
 In the second chapter, I define and explain how organizations can design their “Common Purpose.”

 I define Common Purpose as a Result(s) and Indicator(s) that are shared among partners and utilized to guide all strategies and activities.
-A Result is like a goal – it describes what conditions of well-being you’d like to achieve for the children, adults, families, and/or communities that you serve (if you’re an environmental organization you could even think about conditions of well-being for waterways, flora, fauna, etc.).
+A Result is like a goal – it describes what conditions of well-being you’d like to achieve for the children, adults, families, and/or communities that you serve (if you’re an environmental organization, you could even think about conditions of well-being for waterways, flora, fauna, etc.).
 A Result is something like “All babies in our county are born healthy.”
 An Indicator, on the other hand, is a metric that helps you understand if you’re achieving the Result.
 An Indicator is something like “% of babies born in our county with low birth weights.”

 Why did I have to make things complicated and give you a two-part definition?
 Well…in the long run, you’ll actually be making things less complicated for yourself if you design and enforce a Common Purpose among your organization and funded partners.
 You’ll be creating specificity – instead of just vague goals and mission statements.
 A Common Purpose isn’t just about Results.
 It’s also about measuring those Results.
 You must understand how you will measure progress towards your Result from the beginning in order to achieve alignment and create impact with any expediency.
 This is why it is vital for each Result to have an Indicator tied to it.